wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-how-to-configure-availability.md

 ## <a id="createset"> </a>Option 1: Create a virtual machine and an availability set at the same time##

-You can use either the Azure portal or Azure PowerShell commands to do this.
+You can use either the Azure Management Portal or Azure PowerShell commands to do this.

 To use the portal:

-1. If you haven't already done so, sign in to the [portal](http://manage.windowsazure.com).
+1. If you haven't already done so, sign in to the [portal](http://manage.windowsazure.cn).

 2. On the command bar, click **New**.